harshvardhaniimi/personal-website/content/blog/2022-02-18-rules-for-life/index.Rmd

 7. [Always demand a deadline.](https://kk.org/thetechnium/68-bits-of-unsolicited-advice/) A deadline weeds out the extraneous and the ordinary.
 It prevents you from trying to make it perfect, so you have to make it different.
 Different is better.
 8. Promptness is a sign of respect.
 9. When you're meeting someone, be intentional and have an agenda.
+10. Never leave an empty water bottle.
+Fill it up when it's near-empty.
+11. Medium is not as important as the content.